ZoeLeBlanc/is310-computing-humanities-2022/_schedule/20-mapping-and-classification.md

 ## Class Activities

+**CLASS CANCELED**

+- Either individually or in groups, read through the [Introduction to Exploratory Data Analysis]({{site.baseurl}}/materials/exploratory-data-analysis/01-intro-eda).
+Instructor will also post video walkthrough of the material either Friday or Saturday (will notify on discord once available).

 - ~~Prior to class read through the introduction to text mining and data visualization (link to be posted).~~